 Traditional Weaving

-Traditional weaving is a dying trade on Mykonos since the advent of technology, but a handful of weavers still use looms.
+Traditional weaving has been a dying trade on Mykonos since the advent of technology, but a handful of weavers still use looms.
 Head to Nikoleta, a small shop and workshop in Little Venice, named after the mamá of the mother-and-daughter team who can be seen making scarves and shawls by loom.
+They make an excellent souvenir of your time in Mykonos and can be very useful when it gets cooler in the evenings on the island.

 Dio Horia Contemporary Art Gallery

-One of our favourite places to visit in Mykonos is the Dio Horia contemporary art gallery, and if you hotfoot it to the rooftop bar after browsing the works, you can often talk to the current artist-in-residence over a drink.
+One of our favourite places to visit in Mykonos is the Dio Horia Contemporary Art Gallery.
+If you head up to the rooftop bar after browsing the works, you can often talk to the current artist-in-residence over a drink.

 Discover the Historic Sites of Ano Mera